-Angus Haywood is a black and white film, landscape photographer.
+Angus Haywood is a film landscape photographer.

 Enquiries or Gallery representation consideration in Europe or further afield are always welcome through the Contact page.